yjose/elazizi.com/blog/2020-03-27/index.md

 By using the `name` property We can filter all Input that needs to be part of our form data or return the child without creating a new one if it's not the case.

-For each Input child, we use the `register` function to register inputs ref manually and inject validation rules.
+For each Input child, we use the `register` function to register inputs manually inside useEffect and inject validation rules.

 By using the custom register call, we will need to update the input value manually with `setValue` using the `onChangeText` Input property.